Florentino Galang Sr. National High School: History

 Florentino Galang Sr. National High School (FGSNHS) is located at Barangay Oringao, Kabankalan City, Negros Occidental.
 It is about 14 km away from the city.
 It was established in June 1989 as one of the extension school of Binicuil National High School (BNHS) headed by Mrs. Maria B. Flores, principal.
 The school started in the garage of Don Florentino Galang, provided by Brgy.
 Captain Rolando Pedregosa.
 It came to existence not by chance but because of the burning desire of the local officials and the parents in Brgy.
 Oringao.
-It begun with 151 students with four volunteer teachers, namely Mrs. Cossette M. Balayo, Mrs. Lanie P. Figueroa, Mrs. Nancy T. Tadlas and Mrs. Aida D. Yanson as the Officer-In-Charge.
+It began with 151 students with four volunteer teachers, namely Mrs. Cossette M. Balayo, Mrs. Lanie P. Figueroa, Mrs. Nancy T. Tadlas and Mrs. Aida D. Yanson as the Officer-In-Charge.

 In the year 1991, the owner of Hda.
 Galang, Don Florentino Galang Sr. donated a lot where classrooms were built through the effort of the Brgy.
 Councils with the help of Mayor Isidro P. Zayco and Congressman Genaro Alvarez.
 The toil of the people who worked hard earn a fulfilling award in the first commencement exercise of the school in 1993.

 On March 5, 1995 the school PTA officers together with the Brgy.
 Officials passed a resolution requesting Hon.
 Genaro Alvarez to sponsor a bill for the separation of BNHS-Oringao Extension from Binicuil National High School – Main.
 Two years after, June 14, 1997, RA 8310 approved the separation of the school from the main school and known as Florentino Galang Sr. National High School.

 Mr. Mario O. Diagmel took over the school as Teacher in Charge after the successful separation.
 Two years after, he was replaced by Mr. Theodore P. Covacha as the first school Principal followed by Mrs. Norma J. Salditos, then Mr. Theodore P. Covacha again till he retires.
 After he retired, the school was then headed by Mr. Jolly G. Gariando Jr. with twenty none (29) Regular/Permanent teachers, two literacy workers with seven hundred nineteen (719) students enrolled in the main school alone with eighteen (18) classes.